 Affordable rates

-Lower-than-average customer satisfaction ratings
+Below-average customer satisfaction ratings

-Less affordable for higher property damage coverage levels
+Higher property damage coverage levels cost more

 Allstate earns our third spot for best overall renters insurance in Hawaii, balancing affordability, coverage and customer service.
 It ranks second for affordability in our study, despite below-average customer and claims satisfaction scores from J.D.
 Power.
 Allstate's unique coverage options include credit card coverage and add-ons to replace select personal property up to its actual cash value.